cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

 Please note that compilation errors here mean that you didn't carefully read the tutorial and didn't follow the installation guide above.
 For example pocketsphinx needs to be properly installed to be available through pkg-config system.
-To check that pocketsphinx is installed properly, just run ''pkg-config --cflags --libs pocketsphinx sphinxbase'' from the command line and see that output looks like
+To check that pocketsphinx is installed properly, just run `pkg-config --cflags --libs pocketsphinx sphinxbase` from the command line and see that output looks like